platformsh/platformsh-docs/src/development/cli.md

 ### CLI features

-Additional settings to control the operation of the `platform` CLI can be managed in the configuration file (See `.platform/local/project.yaml`) or environment variables.
-See the [`platformsh-cli` `README` for details](https://github.com/platformsh/platformsh-cli/blob/master/README.md#usage).
+Additional settings to control the operation of the Platform.sh CLI can be managed in the configuration file (`.platform/local/project.yaml`) or environment variables.
+See the [`README` for the CLI for details](https://github.com/platformsh/platformsh-cli/blob/master/README.md#usage).

 #### Auto-selecting your project

-When your shells working directory is inside a local checkout of your project repository, the `platform` CLI tool will autodetect your project ID and environment, so you don't need to list them as parameters each time.
+When your shell's working directory is inside a local checkout of your project repository, the CLI will autodetect your project ID and environment, so you don't need to list them as parameters each time.

-Eg, in your home directory you need to provide the project ID as an argument each time:
+In your home directory, for example, you need to provide the project ID as an argument each time:

 ```bash
 ~ $ platform project:info --project=acdefghijkl --environment=staging